-from the opening of the bag
+Some of the waste protrudes from the opening of the bag

-Some of the waste pierces through the bag
+Some of the waste pierces through the body of the bag

 The opening of the bag is not tied well and the waste inside escapes

 2. Is it illegal for tenants to dispose of recyclables that are not properly wrapped in designated bags/affixed with designated labels at the communal waste reception areas?